-Many iPhone users want to know iPhone attempting data recovery meaning.
-Users all around the world have claimed that their iPhone becomes stuck in the ‘attempting data recovery' loop when they were trying to install iOS updates.
+Many iPhone users want to know what iPhone attempting data recovery meaning.
+Users all around the world have claimed that their iPhones became stuck in the ‘attempting data recovery' loop when they were trying to install iOS updates.
 Some users believe that updating via iTunes is preferable, although "Attempting data recovery" can also occur during an update via iTunes.

-The "Attempting data recovery" problem occurs when you attempt to update an iPhone or iPad to iOS 12, 11.2, 11.3, or 11.4, whether via OTA or iTunes.
-This not only delays the update but also deletes part or all of their data from their iPhone.
+The "Attempting data recovery" problem occurs when you attempt to update an iPhone or iPad to iOS 16,15, 12, 11.2, 11.3, or 11.4, whether via OTA or iTunes.
+This delays the update and deletes part or all of their data from their iPhones.
 Apple Company has not provided an official explanation or solution for the problem.

-When you upgrade iOS, the notice "attempting data recovery" may indicate that your iPhone's storage space is very low.
+When you upgrade to a new iOS, the notice "attempting data recovery" may indicate that your iPhone's storage space is very low.
 This scenario is more common in small storage iPhone devices, such as the 16GB iPhone, although large storage devices are also suffering the same error upon updating.

 The attempting data recovery on iPhone usually occurs when iOS is updated via iTunes.
 There are three possible scenarios of the iPhone attempting data recovery.

 - Downgrading iOS from iOS 14 to 13 or below

 - Users disconnect the iPhone to the computer or Mac when updating via iTunes